AVEVA/AVEVA-Samples/ocs_samples/library_samples/Java/ocs_sample_library_preview/README.md

 The libraries are available on [Github](https://github.com/osisoft/OCS-Samples).

-To install these locally run mvn install pom.xml
+To install these locally run:
+ mvn install pom.xml

 [OCS Samples](https://github.com/osisoft/ocs-samples) are licensed under the Apache 2 license.